Materials-Consortia/OPTIMADE/optimade.md

 ### Nested property names

-Everywhere in a filter string where a property name is accepted, the API implementation MAY accept nested property names as described in [section '5.1.
-Lexical tokens'](#h.5.1), consisting of fields separated by periods ('.').
+Everywhere in a filter string where a property name is accepted, the API implementation MAY accept nested property names as described in [5.1.
+Lexical tokens](#h.5.1), consisting of fields separated by periods ('.').
 A filter on a nested property name consisting of two fields `field1.field2` matches if either one of these points are true:

 - `field1` references a dictionary-type property that contains as a field `field2` and the filter matches for the content of `field2`.